gillian-guide/GTAIV.EFLC.FusionFix-GFWLMin/readme.md

 You can visit the [Grand Theft Auto RevIVal Discord Server](https://discord.gg/gtrf) for more information about GFWL multiplayer and people to play with (this patch was also made for these guys).
 You can also use [HappinessMP](https://happinessmp.net/) to play online on Complete Edition (doesn't allow any mods including FusionFix, however).

 ## Installing the GFWL Patch
 ### Since v3.4, you can just download the fork alone and extract it.
 ZPatch option modifications stil apply, however.
+Instructions are for older versions.
 Install the [official release](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/latest) first, move the files out of the `plugins` folder into the root one, then apply [this patch](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/releases/latest) on top of it.

 If using ZolikaPatch, also disable following options in `ZolikaPatch.ini` or use the [Setup Utility](https://github.com/gillian-guide/GTAIVSetupUtilityWPF):